openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 ### Parameter 2: Rain Gauge - Rate top value

 Rain Rate top value
-If the sensor Rain Rate is higher than the parameter value, a device triggers a association.
+<p&gtIf the sensor Rain Rate is higher than the parameter value, a device triggers a association.</p&gt
 Values in the range 0 to 30000 may be set.

 The manufacturer defined default value is ```200```.